vicentepese/HLA_imputation/README.md

 These superpopulations are based on the categorization of ethnicities followed by [1000 Genomes](https://www.internationalgenome.org/category/population/).
 For imputation of ethnicites, please see the [ancestry imputation pipeline](https://github.com/vicentepese/ancestry_imputation).

+## Utils
+Some utils are included in the `utils` directory.

+### `bgen2binary.sh`
+Recommended QC for binary files (includes conversion from `.bgen` to PLINK binary files).

+### `merge_by_locus.sh`
+Merges files by locus, and subsequently, each merges again each loci to produce a final file with all subjects and loci.
+Can be used both when imputing only by locus, and by locus and ethnicity.

+### `SUBMTI_HLA_LOCUS.sh`
+File that submits jobs through SLURM - may be modified to change accounts and other parameters.